adminion/friends-of-friends/README.md

 var defaults = {
     // define the name for your Users model.
     accountName: 'Account',
     // define the name of the Users colletion.
-See: http://mongoosejs.com/docs/guide.html#collection
     accountCollection: undefined,
     // define the name for the Friendship model
     friendshipName: 'Friendship',